Will Kentucky cover the spread vs. Louisville? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- When Kentucky scores more than 73.6 points, it is 6-3 against the spread and 8-1 overall.

-- The Cardinals' 74.5 points per game are just 1.0 more point than the 73.5 the Wildcats allow.

-- Louisville is 2-2 against the spread and 3-1 overall when it scores more than 73.5 points.
+- Kentucky has a 6-3 record against the spread and an 8-1 record overall when scoring more than 73.6 points.

 Bet on this or any college basketball matchup at BetMGM